lyssieth/Opportunity/Races/Other/Demon-Angel Hybrid/README.md

 #### Mental Abilities

 A strong mind in both intelligence and wisdom.
 Strong capacity to resist mental manipulation, whether social engineering, magical, or even natural.
 Very fast learners.
-They, as with both Angels and Demons, can slow down their perception of time down to about $\frac 1 5$ of realtime.
-This is slower than both Angels and Demons, and can also vary by a few percent.
+They, as with both Angels and Demons, can slow down their perception of time down to about `1/10` of real-time.
+This is slower than both general levels of Angel and Demon, reaching the level of an Arenius, and can also vary by a few percent.
 During this, both eyes will glow faintly.
 Ability usage will override this.

 #### Magical Abilities